Employee requests for religious accommodation at work are not always handled appropriately; take, for instance, Ashanti McShan's case.

-And while the law doesn’t require that employers grant the exact accommodation requested (the accommodation just needs to be “reasonable”) employers can’t summarily dismiss requests out of hand, either.
+And while the law doesn’t require that employers grant the exact accommodation requested (the accommodation needs to be “reasonable”), employers can’t summarily dismiss requests out of hand, either.
 Doing so is the quickest way for an employer to get into hot water, and it’s crummy employee relations, too.

 Listen.
 Don’t assume you know the answer to your employee’s question before she’s finished asking it.
 And please, regardless of your personal religious beliefs, be sure to maintain a professional and neutral position to the request.
 Reacting with disdain or disbelief is a sure way to elicit a negative reaction from your employee and get the conversation going in the wrong direction.